ATAS ACCREDITED AGENTS reveal their top travel tips for 2020

 "The crisp alpine air, Christmas decorations as far as the eye can see, few people on the slopes, spectacular food, and top-notch service from the staff.
 Not to mention the fresh powder under your skis, heated outdoor swimming pools and festive snow angels—it’s a family holiday never to be forgotten," she recalls.

-Carissa Johnson, Manager of ATAS-accredited Spencer Travel Southside in Sydney, prefers a more iconic, urban experience.
+Carissa Johnson, Manager of ATAS-accredited travel agency Spencer Travel Southside in Sydney, prefers a more iconic, urban experience.

 "London!
 What a wonderful place to spend Christmas," says Carissa.

 "I adore the Christmas decorations.
 In particular, Regent Street, Covent Garden, and the Winter wonderland in Hyde Park is simply magical," she adds.

 Christmas lights, Regent Street.
 Credit: VisitBritain